MakhairaGirlxX/simple-calculator/README.md

 # simple-calculator

 Description:
-A simple calculator that can do basic single digit functions (add, subtract, multiply, and divide).
+A simple calculator created with the Creational Pattern that can do basic single digit functions (add, subtract, multiply, and divide).
 It can also calculate percentages, clear functions and undo.

 Note* This program was created with Eclipse in java